aconz2/aconz2.github.io/_posts/2017-12-16-But-I-can't-google-that.md

 There's another related comment that looks like this:

-> You should pick another name because <Language Name> is already used for <Something Else>
+> You should pick another name because &lt;Language Name&gt; is already used for &lt;Something Else&gt;

 Those people are in for a real treat when they open a dictionary and find multiple definitions all over the place.
 The horror!